OriginTrailClub/deepdive/partners/oracle/README.md

 {% embed url="https://www.youtube.com/watch?v=9-XucYs9FIM" %}

-You can also watch Jens Lusebrink from Oracle [during the Liftoff event](https://youtu.be/UfRWKTKJOFU), where Dan Putrell from BSI was also present, explaining their involvement with Trace Labs creating solutions on the ODN.
+You can also watch Jens Lusebrink from Oracle [during the Liftoff event](https://youtu.be/UfRWKTKJOFU), where Dan Purtell from BSI was also present, explaining their involvement with Trace Labs creating solutions on the ODN.